Continuing Education for License Renewal

 - A course with identical content and objectives taken twice during the same renewal cycle will have its contact hours counted only once.

-Random audits of registered nurses are conducted regularly (Title 16, CCR, Sections 1451(c) and (d)).
+Random audits of registered nurses are conducted regularly (Title 16, California Code of Regulations, Sections 1451(c) and (d)).
 All RNs are subject to random audits of CE compliance.
 You are required to keep certificates or grade-slips for four years as proof of CE completion in the event of an audit.

 If you obtained your initial RN license by passing the national licensing examination within the past two years and this is your first renewal, you are exempt from the CE requirement.
 Be sure to indicate the required status, sign your renewal request and indicate this is your first renewal on the back of the renewal form.